Mathilde Tybring-Gjedde

+Political career

-She was elected deputy representative to the Storting for the period 2017–2021 for the Conservative Party.
-She replaced Ine Marie Eriksen Søreide at the Storting from October 2017.
+She was formally a deputy representative to the Storting for the period 2017–2021 for the Conservative Party, but stood in for Minister of Foreign Affairs Ine Marie Eriksen Søreide as a regularly meeting representative at the Storting during the entire term.
 She was elected ordinary representative to the Storting from the constituency of Oslo in 2021.

+She was reelected representative to the Storting from Oslo for the period 2025–2029.

+Personal life and education

+Born on 15 December 1992, Tybring-Gjedde is a daughter of Christian Tybring-Gjedde.
+She graduated with a bachelor degree in Philosophy, Politics and Economics from the University of Warwick.